DamianOdendaal/Darkly/06_SQL-INJECTION (member search)/impacts-of-sql-injection.md

 <p>Many high-profile data breaches in recent years have been the result of SQL injection attacks, leading to reputational damage and regulatory fines.
 In some cases, an attacker can obtain a persistent backdoor into an organization's systems, leading to a long-term compromise that can go unnoticed for an extended period.</p>
 <h2>SQL injection examples</h2>
 <h4>Although there is a very wide variety of SQL injection vulnerabilities,attacks, and techniques, which arise in different situations.
-We can look at five of the more common examples</h4>
+We can look at four of the more common examples</h4>
 <ol>
 <li>Retrieving hidden data, (where you can modify an SQL query to return additional results.)</li>
 <li>Subverting application logic, (where you can change a query to interfere with the application's logic.)</li>
 <li>UNION attacks, (where you can retrieve data from different database tables.)</li>
 <li>Examining the database, (where you can extract information about the version and structure of the database.)</li>
-<li>Blind SQL injection, (where the results of a query you control are not returned in the application's responses.)</li>
 </ol>
-<h2>So lets get more into the smaller details of the five examples</h2>
+<h2>So lets get more into the smaller details of the four examples</h2>

 <ol>